What do we mean by "for all"?

-- Racial stereotypes about programmers being white and Asian boys deter girls and youth of color from pursuing CS education.
+Gender and racial stereotypes about programmers being white and Asian boys deter girls, non-binary and agenda youth, and youth of color from pursuing CS education.

 Overcoming these barriers requires us to create intentional, equitable pathways that engage all of Washington's youth in learning about computing.